-Gather and celebrate in one of Melbourne’s most iconic buildings…The Regent Plaza Ballroom for a Vision Spectacular!
-The moment you enter this breathtaking historic venue, you will be swept away into a spectacular evening of entertainment and ambiance.
-Enjoy the delicious food, astonishing entertainment and the fantastic Baker Boys Band, you won’t want to miss this event!
+Gather and celebrate a Vision Spectacular!
+You will be swept away into a spectacular evening of entertainment and ambiance – enjoy the delicious food, astonishing entertainment and the fantastic entertainment, you won’t want to miss this event!

 PRICE: $150 inc GST per person

 All dates and times TBA

 Don’t miss a moment of the Conference action, follow our ASMIRT Student Facebook page and get to know the other student delegates attending from Australia and New Zealand!